 Melasma Is Caused by Sunlight

-While darker skin tones may have less skin cancers, sunlight and UV light can still cause other issues in the skin.
+While darker skin tones may have fewer skin cancers, sunlight and UV light can still cause other issues in the skin.
 For example, melasma affects sun-exposed areas, such as the face, necks, chest, and upper arms.
 Although the exact cause of melasma is unknown, it typically presents in women of fertile age and can develop as a consequence of sun exposure, hormones, medication, and family history.
 One study indicates that there is a high occurrence of melasma in individuals with darker phototypes.
 Ultraviolet radiation increases the production and activity of melanin, causing the brownish-patchy pigmentation.
 Sunscreen and protective measures against the sun may prevent melasma from appearing.
 Treatment, including the use of broad-spectrum sunscreen that blocks both UV type A and UV type B rays, is often effective and can reduce the appearance of melasma on the skin.

 Photoaging Still Occurs in Dark Skin